 Mrs. Erlich convinced her friends to help her remedy this lack, but in searching available properties she found nothing appropriate.
 Intrigued by the history of the house and the fascinating tale of Monsieur Peychaud’s Sazerac cocktail, and buffeted by enthusiasm, Mrs. Erlich managed to persuade the McDougalls to move to an equally charming, but slightly smaller house, allowing the house at 727 Toulouse Street to be converted into the splendid little hotel they had envisioned.
 Mrs. Erlich, in her newfound position as manager of the upcoming hotel, set out to acquire the finest in furniture and decorations.
 One of her most notable acquisitions was a door from the old St. Louis Hotel, which had been almost completely destroyed by a hurricane in 1915.
 This very door, with its panel of etched glass between two sections of elaborately carved wood, still graces the main entrance of Hotel Maison de Ville.

-Prior to purchasing his own home at 1014 Dumaine Street, Tennessee Williams, widely regarded as America’s greatest playwright, often stayed at Maison de Ville, in Room 9.
+Prior to purchasing his own home at 1014 Dumaine Street, Tennessee Williams, widely regarded as America’s greatest playwright, made our luxury New Orleans hotel his temporary home, specifically Room 9.
 It was in this room that he completed what many consider his masterpiece, “A Streetcar Named Desire.”
 (During breaks in writing, he often sat in the courtyard, enjoying a Sazerac.)
 He was filmed in the patio for a 1974 interview with TV host Dick Cavett, the occasion for a moment of nostalgia.

-Many celebrities, such as Elizabeth Taylor, Robert Redford and Dan Akroyd, have enjoyed stays here, as well as leaders of business and government officials.
+Many celebrities, such as Elizabeth Taylor, Robert Redford and Dan Akroyd, have enjoyed our French Quarter hotel’s balcony during their stays here, as well as leaders of business and government officials.
 Countless guests have enjoyed their weddings, honeymoons, vacations, spring breaks, festivals and conventions with us.
 After two years closed for renovations, we are finally ready to welcome everyone back.
 We hope your stay will be a pleasant one, and that you will return to us for each visit to New Orleans.